 2. Notice period

 It is a common belief that once the tenant has occupied the property for 6 months, landlords must give them 84 days’ notice to end the tenancy.
 This is not the case if the tenancy is being ended because the tenant has breached a term of the tenancy agreement e.g. if they are in rent arrears or if there are problems with anti-social behaviour.
 If one of the breach grounds applies then the landlord is only required to give 28 days’ notice, regardless of how long the tenant has been in occupation.

 3. Rent arrears

 Many landlords believe that tenants need to owe 3 months’ rent before they can be evicted for rent arrears.
 Under the PRT tenants need to have owed some rent for a period of 3 months for the rent arrears eviction ground to apply.
 If they owe at least a months’ rent when the tribunal hears the case then it is a mandatory eviction ground.
 If the arrears are below this level then it is discretionary.
 An application can’t be made to the tribunal for an eviction order until the tenant has owed some rent for a period of 3 months.
-However, landlords can serve the notice to leave prior to that date.

 Not yet a member and need your questions about the PRT answered?

 Unlimited access to our helpline is consistently rated as our number one membership benefit.
 Join SAL and get the knowledge you need, when you need it.